thegworld/gtx-browser/mojo/public/tools/bindings/README.md

   definition and cannot be set at the same time as `EnableIf`.

 * **`[ServiceSandbox=value]`**:
-  The `ServiceSandbox` attribute is used in Chromium to tag which sandbox a service hosting an implementation of interface will be launched in.
-This only applies to `C++` bindings. `value` should match a constant defined in an imported `sandbox.mojom.Sandbox` enum (for Chromium this is `//sandbox/policy/mojom/sandbox.mojom`), such as `kService`.
+  The `ServiceSandbox` attribute is used in GTx Browser to tag which sandbox a service hosting an implementation of interface will be launched in.
+This only applies to `C++` bindings. `value` should match a constant defined in an imported `sandbox.mojom.Sandbox` enum (for GTx Browser this is `//sandbox/policy/mojom/sandbox.mojom`), such as `kService`.

 * **`[RequireContext=enum]`**:
-  The `RequireContext` attribute is used in Chromium to tag interfaces that should be passed (as remotes or receivers) only to privileged process contexts.
+  The `RequireContext` attribute is used in GTx Browser to tag interfaces that should be passed (as remotes or receivers) only to privileged process contexts.
 The process context must be an enum that is imported into the mojom that defines the tagged interface. `RequireContext` may be used in